 - Venue and catering charges at Te Kohinga Mārama marae are set costs and are to be kept separate from any koha placed on the marae during pōwhiri.

 - Koha placed on the marae during pōwhiri is at the discretion of the manuhiri as a part of the kawa pōwhiri and does not cover payment for the use of the marae.

 Responsibility for monitoring compliance

-- The Financial Operations Manager, Financial Services, is responsible for conducting regular reviews and reporting to the Chief Financial Officer with respect to koha and donation transactions to assess the appropriateness of the systems and criteria set out in this policy; factors to be considered in such reviews include:
+- The Team Leader Financial Operations is responsible for conducting regular reviews and reporting to the Director of Finance with respect to koha and donation transactions to assess the appropriateness of the systems and criteria set out in this policy; factors to be considered in such reviews include:

 - the amount of transactions

 - the recipients

 - the extent of coordination within the University (e.g., where more than one koha or donation is given in respect of the same event or activity).